rollernathan/python-api-challenge/README.md

 Sources
 Data for the weather analysis retrieved from [OpenWeatherMap API](https://openweathermap.org/api) as of July 7, 2024.

-Data for local hotels retrived from [Geoapify API](https://apidocs.geoapify.com/docs/geocoding/forward-geocoding/#api)
+Data for local hotels retrieved from [Geoapify API](https://apidocs.geoapify.com/docs/geocoding/forward-geocoding/#api) as of July 7, 2024.